austin-r-brown/airbnextdoor/README.md

 The email address you would like the notifications to be sent to.
 Either single email address or multiple emails separated by comma can be entered here.

+### MONTHS
+This number determines how many months from today's date that will be checked for booked dates.
+Depending on the listing, dates may be blocked off after a certain number of months in the future.
+Since it is specific to the listing and I haven't yet found a good way to determine this number, you may have to just manually check to see how many months in advance your desired Airbnb listing allows you to book.
+Otherwise, if the dates are blocked off and the app is checking those dates, it will register as a booking that keeps getting longer every day.

+### INTERVAL_MINS
+This number determines how many minutes the app will wait between each time it checks for new bookings.

-That's it.
-The application should be ready to go.
+Once you've filled these in and saved to the .env file, the application should be ready to go.
 Now you may run the `npm start` command from your terminal, or if on Windows simply open the `Start.bat` file in the folder labeled 'setup'.
 You'll want it running on a machine that is always on.
 I have this running on my Plex Server.
 The booking data retrieved from Airbnb is saved to the hard disk and will be restored automatically should the application be restarted.

 ### A couple other things to note